hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/README.md

 <img src="introduction/sandglass.png" width="322">

-The model will show the information of training neural network structure at the beginning.
+The model will show the information of the training neural network structure at the beginning.
 <img src="introduction/sandglass_layer.png" width="602">

 ## environment: